Reventure: Development and release

 Reventure was originally developed for the Ludum Dare game jam of 2017, at which point it was titled Lonk's Greedy Adventure (in reference to Link from The Legend of Zelda).
 This version of the game was entirely different from the full release, featuring only six endings and taking place in an almost entirely different world.
 Lonk's Greedy Adventure scored third among all the entries of the jam, spurring on Pixelatto founder Javi Cepa to develop the concept into a larger game.

 After six months of development an early access version of the game titled Lonk's Adventure featuring 50 endings was made available to the public in October 2018.
 The name was later changed to Reventure to avoid a brand conflict.

 Reception

 Reventure received critical acclaim, aggregating a score of 83/100 on Metacritic.
 Daniel Weissenberger of Game Critics called it "a masterpiece of design."
 Critics gave particularly strong praise to the game's sense of humor.

+Legacy

+Following the release of Reventure, Pixelatto sparked controversy over the release of effortless shovelware titles such as Nothing, Something and Borıng. on Steam, with the speculation that someone within Pixelatto was "trying to intentionally tank the brand".
+Especially Borıng. was poorly received by critics due to the use of AI-generated content and for the fact that the credits were sold as a separate DLC.

+In May 2026, Pixelatto released a spiritual successor to Reventure called Moventure.